Lauren Wasser Lost Her Legs To Toxic Shock Syndrome — Now She's Teaming Up With Brands (& Congress) To Bring Attention To The Condition That Nearly Killed Her

 LW: "Male.
 And they have no idea what this is like.
 They're always telling us what to do with our bodies.
 That's why I think it's so important to get as many women aware of this issue — and the fact that it's not something that has gone away or that is only going to happen to a small percentage of people.
 This can happen to anyone at any time."

 "Feminine hygiene products are so toxic.
-I mean they have chlorine, bleach, dioxin, all these synthetic fibers that we're placing in the most absorbent part of our body."
+I mean they have chlorine, bleach, dioxin, all these synthetic fibres that we're placing in the most absorbent part of our body."

 “